 “IBIS World, a media research firm, says PR spending in 2010 was $9.73 billion and forecasts it will increase to $12.82 billion by 2015.
 The growth is in part due to PR’s ability to participate in a more nimble and flexible way with the new methods by which people consume media, including social media.
 That sounds promising until you compare it with ad spending, which even after annual declines in recent years is about $210.5 billion a year in the U.S. The PR business is a tiny piece of the pie compared to advertising; there’s no reason why it can’t continue to grow and take advantage of its agility in the marketplace.”

-inPowered commissioned a Nielsen study in 2014 regarding the impact of content on the decision-making process of the consumer and it concluded PR is approximately 90% more effective than advertising.
-“On average, expert content lifted familiarity 88% more than branded [advertising] content.”
+A Nielsen study commissioned by inPowered regarding the importance of content in the decision-making process of the consumer concluded that PR is roughly 90% more effective than advertising.
+Expert content increased familiarity 88% more than branded content.

 “The growth of independent firms is impressive and beggars the question of whether we’ll see their value overtake publicly held firms,” said ICCO chief executive Francis Ingham.
 “It is intriguing to see that publicly-held firms account for around 42% of the overall market, down from 45% last year – this is perhaps a reflection of the fact that they may have been slightly hamstrung by profit targets to invest as freely in those all-important ‘non-traditional services’ as the independents.”

 Findings by The USC Annenberg School for Communication indicate that budget increases are happening nationwide and across the industry.

 They also found that social media has a much higher ROI than legacy media, up to 15% greater at times.

 Statista reports that mobile advertising, which has already shown significant growth, is expected to rise even further., surpassing $250 billion in 2019.
 Other forms of advertising don’t indicate that they’ll experience such a sharp rise.